-Great food blogging goes beyond restaurants, recipes, scenes, celebrities, or a trending pieces of news.
-It has a voice.
-It has ideas.
-It becomes a dialogue with readers and with the subjects it covers, whether those subjects like it or not.
+Great food blogs go beyond restaurants, recipes, scenes, celebrities, or a trending pieces of news.
+They have a voice.
+They have ideas. they become a dialogue with readers and with the subjects they cover, whether those subjects like it or not.
 And often, they really, really haven't liked it.

 But we have.
 And, clearly, so have countless other readers, as evidenced by the explosion of food blogs over the past eight or nine years, our own included.
 But it's pretty obvious that ubiquity doesn't lend itself to quality—again, we say this as a nascent food blog less than a year old—and a lot of truly awful crap has also come out of those eight or nine years.
 Not that the bottom-feeders give great food blogs a bad name; more so, they underline the fact that great food blogs (and the people who run them) were always, and still are, the exception to the rule.
 They are, in every sense of the word, exceptional.
 They are also, in many of the cases herein, responsible for all of their pathetic imitators.
 The crown: it's heavy.

 A note on geography: We're talking here about American food blogs, so if your favorite street-eats blogger from Bangkok didn't make the cut, it's no snub.
 And secondly, the list is very centralized in New York for a reason—if you look at the trailblazing food-blogging operations that have morphed into national brands, almost all of them (Eater, Grubstreet, Serious Eats) got their start in NYC.
 Blame it on the rest of the country for not getting with the program when New Yorkers started these crazy blog things en masse in 2004.